The Man Who Disproved Sleep

 And when I returned to cloud-watching, the upper sky shifted subtly, and I saw all at once that the highest blue was infested with massive translucent worms swaying like things underwater.
 I howled and sat up straight—and the worms swung with me.

 They were in my eyes.

-Now I was unlatching her gate.
-Now I was ringing her doorbell.
-She answered the door without a word and we looked into each other’s eyes.
-The translucent worms were crawling over her face and hair and the walls behind her, and I knew she could see them on me too.
+And then I was unlatching her gate.
+Then I was ringing her doorbell.
+She opened the door halfway; the worms wriggled over her face and hair and the wall around her, and I assumed she saw them too.
+“I just want to know…”